-1324 The following tables describe events and consider the likelihood of variation based on this context.
-Note

-1325 that the assigned values are notional.
-Practitioners who perform similar exercises may determine abstract of the table appears below.
-The qualitative values from the Table C-2 describes threat
+The following tables describe events and consider the likelihood of variation based on this context.
+Note that the assigned values are notional.
+Practitioners who perform similar exercises may determine different assignments.
+For purposes of this exercise, likelihood is categorized using a range that extends from very low to very high, consistent with a model described in Appendix G of NIST 800-30 [9].
+An abstract of the table appears below.
+The qualitative values from the Table C-2 describes threat likelihood.